The Extraordinary Provenance Of BallenIsles Country Club

 1964 – 1973

-PGA National Golf Club – In 1963, legendary Florida developer John D. MacArthur and the Professional Golfers' Association (PGA) of America contracted with renowned golf course architects Dick Wilson and Joe Lee to design a world-class golf facility.
-For the next ten years, BallenIsles (then called PGA National Golf Club) hosted major tournament play and was the home of the PGA of America.
-The Club hosted the PGA Seniors' Championship, the PGA Championship, the World Cup, the first PGA Merchandise Show and the original qualifying school for the PGA tour players.
+PGA National Golf Club – In 1963, legendary Florida developer John D. MacArthur and the PGA of America teamed up with golf course architects Dick Wilson and Joe Lee to design a championship-caliber golf facility.
+Over the next ten years, BallenIsles, then called PGA National Golf Club hosted numerous major tournaments like the PGA Championship and PGA Seniors Championship and was home for the Professional Golfers’ Association of America.
+The Club also was the playing site for the original PGA TOUR Qualifying School and held the inaugural PGA Merchandise Show.

 1973 – 1988

-JDM Country Club – In 1973, with the expiration of the MacArthur/PGA of America agreement, the Club was renamed JDM Country Club.
-For the next 15 years, it operated as a prestigious local golf and country club and continued to host many celebrities and professional golfers on the three famous golf courses.
+JDM Country Club – When the MacArthur/PGA of America agreement expired in 1973, the Club was renamed the JDM Country Club for John D. MacArthur.
+For the next 15 years, the prestigious local country club hosted many celebrities and professional golfers and staged many events on the three golf courses on the property.

 1988 – Present

 BallenIsles Country Club – In 1988, the three golf courses and surrounding property were sold by the John D. and Catherine T. MacArthur Foundation and renamed BallenIsles Country Club.
-A multi-million-dollar, multi-year plan to develop a private country club community was initiated.
-Since the early 2000s, BallenIsles Country Club has always been rated among the top 100 Clubs in America.
+A multi-year and multimillion dollar plan to develop a private country club community was unveiled.
+Since the early 2000’s, BallenIsles Country Club has been consistently ranked as one of the Top 100 Clubs in America.